-Jude was in the process of planning a correspondence—or perhaps actually writing—to his fellow Christians concerning their common salvation when suddenly (obviously under the impulse of the Spirit) he was constrained to urge his brothers to “contend earnestly for the faith which was once for all delivered unto the saints” (Jude 3).
+Jude was in the process of planning a correspondence—or perhaps actually writing—to his fellow Christians concerning their common salvation.
+But suddenly under the direction of the Holy Spirit, he was constrained to urge his brothers to “contend earnestly for the faith which was once for all delivered unto the saints” (Jude 3).

 The Faith—A Unified Body of Truth

 It is sometimes employed in the sense of one’s personal level of trust.
-Christ did not “trust” himself to certain people for he knew of the evil disposition that characterized them (John 2:24).
-One reads of great faith, weak faith, etc. (Matthew 8:10; Romans 14:1).
+Christ did not trust himself to certain people for he knew of the evil disposition that characterized them (Jn.
+2:24).
+One reads of great faith and weak faith (Matt.
+8:10; Rom.
+14:1).

-Frequently, however, “faith”—especially the expression “the faith”—is used objectively for a body of doctrine, i.e., the gospel system.
-We learn of those who were “obedient to the faith” (Acts 6:7), of preaching “the faith” (Galatians 1:23), of denying and falling away from “the faith” (1 Timothy 5:8; 4:1).
+Frequently, however, “faith”—especially the expression “the faith”—is used objectively for a body of doctrine (i.e., the gospel system).
+We learn of those who were “obedient to the faith” (Acts 6:7), of preaching “the faith” (Gal.
+1:23), of denying and falling away from “the faith” (1 Tim.
+5:8; 4:1).

 The Faith—Divinely Given

-The expression “was delivered” is a passive voice form which reveals that the doctrine of Christ is not a human production; rather, it is from heaven.
+The expression “was delivered” is a passive voice form.
+This reveals that the doctrine of Christ is not a human production.
+Rather, it is from heaven.
 Note Paul’s affirmation concerning the origin of the gospel in Galatians 1:11-12:

 For I make known unto you, brethren, as touching the gospel which was preached by me, that it is not after man.
 For neither did I receive it from man, nor was I taught it, but it came to me through revelation of Jesus Christ.

-As a divinely given system, therefore, “the faith” is not subject to addition, subtraction, or modification in any form.
+As a divinely given system, therefore, the faith is not subject to addition, subtraction or modification in any form.

 The Faith—Its Finality

-Further, Jude asserts that the faith was “once for all” delivered to the saints.
-The Greek term is
+Jude also asserts that the faith was once for all delivered to the saints.

 hapax, and it means “once for all time.”
 Thayer comments that the term is “used of what is so done as to be of perpetual validity and never need repetition” (1958, 54).
-For example, Christ was offered “once” to bear the sins of many (Hebrews 9:28; cf. 1 Peter 3:18).
+For example, Christ was offered once to bear the sins of many (Heb.
+9:28; cf. 1 Pet.
+3:18).